bobhyun/TS-API/en/TS-API.en.md

-at          # Offset from the first data maxCount    # Maximum number of items sort        # Sorting method (desc: Latest data order (default), asc: Oldest data order)
+at          # Offset from the first data maxCount    # Maximum number of items sort        # Sorting method (desc: Latest data order (default), asc: Oldest data order) src         # Vehicle number recognition device id (separated by a comma (,) if multiple channels are specified at the same time)

 # Examples
 # Search for vehicle number including "12" (keyword search)